-Dr. Gerrit Kurtz joined DGAP as a research fellow for conflict prevention and diplomacy in Africa in September 2019.
+Dr. Gerrit Kurtz was a research fellow for conflict prevention and diplomacy in Africa until September 2021.

 He previously worked on the evolution of norms of protection of civilians in a changing global order and advised UN peace operations on local conflict management as a research associate at the Global Public Policy Institute.
 As a visiting research fellow, he spent time in Oslo, Juba, Colombo, and New Delhi.